ropensci/openalexR/README.md

 **Goal**: Rank institutions in Italy by total number of citations.

-We want download all records regarding Italian institutions (country_code:it) that are classified as educational (type:education).
+We want to download all records regarding Italian institutions (country_code:it) that are classified as educational (type:education).
 Again, we check how many records match the query then download the
 collection: